 Aside from this slate of classical genres in which Ximénez Abril worked, he also cultivated art songs titled yaravi or jaraví.
 These are especially compelling today, as they form an especially early repertoire of music that references a traditional indigenous genre in otherwise European style art music.
 The yaravi, a song tradition with roots in pre-Hispanic Inka culture with lyrics in Quechua, is deeply representative of the cultural legacy of Perú and Bolivia.
 Susan Thomas writes in Oxford Music Online (formerly Grove’s Dictionary) that the harawi is a sorrowful song of Quechua speaking people with roots in pre-Columbian Inka culture that older indigenous women sing together in a high vocal range and in a heterophonic texture.
 Other scholars have noted that there can also be an intensely joyful aspect to the harawi as well, that it would often be sung together with flutes, and that the genre has transformed substantially over time.

 The musical characteristics of Ximénez Abril’s songs evoke those of the pre-Hispanic genre to some extent, despite their classical packaging with fortepiano accompaniment.
 Given that the theme of loss recurs in traditional yaravies, it might not be surprising that PXAT titled his setting of the poem “¿A dónde vas, dueño amado?” (“Where are you going, my keeper”), which is precisely on that topic, as a yaravi.
 This haunting, melancholy song with delicate fortepiano accompaniment is written in the minor mode using a relatively high vocal melody that on one hand resembles songs by Franz.
 Joseph Haydn (1732-1809), such as “Oh tuneful voice” (1806), or perhaps those of Carl Loewe (1796-1869).
 Yet on the other hand, the song sounds nothing like those composers due to its sparse texture, and placement of the fortepiano accompaniment in a lower range than the voice, instead of in the same range.
 The poetic text, with lines such as “El alma sin ti no vive” (“My soul does not live without you”) speaks of personal loss, and the plaintive melody is simple, yet takes unexpected turns within its high tessitura.
-Hear Rafael Montero and Nigel Foster perform the song here: https://www.youtube.com/watch?v=U1FKF725JR8.
+Hear Rafael Montero and Carole Cerasi perform the song here: [we’ll insert the correct link when known]

 Much might be written regarding the authenticity of Ximénez Abril’s yaravies in the context of the indigenous cultures of early nineteenth-century Bolivia, as the music clearly expresses influences from multiple directions.
 Even if all of the harmonies and melodic figurations of the accompaniment proceed from European classicism, unnotated aspects of the music, such as timbre and performance practice, might reveal a sense of sonic hybridity not necessarily detectable from the notes themselves.
 Indeed, to me, it matters less whether the notes of PXAT’s yaravi songs are of indigenous origin or not, and more how the works resonate in sensibility with Peruvian and Bolivian culture in the past and present.
 Thus, what could songs such as “¿A dónde vas, dueño amado?” have sounded like in the early nineteenth century, and how can some of that be recaptured today?